dominicphillips/amazing/README.md

     result, err := client.ItemLookup(params)

-Results are defined in response.go, you may also pass in your own structs to the Request(params url.Values, result interface{)) function directly:
+Results are defined in response.go, you may also pass in your own structs to the Request() function directly:

     client, _ := NewAmazingFromEnv("DE")